It is important that your financial aid application is received and is complete by the suggested priority deadline:

 - Continuing students: May 1

 The Financial Aid Office will begin to process financial aid applications for the fall term in the preceding spring.
-First-time, full-time freshmen financial aid awarding will begin for new students in February.
-Processing of financial aid awards for continuing students begins in late May.
-New transfer students will begin to be processed in mid-June.
+First-time, full-time freshmen financial aid awarding will begin for new students in mid-December.
+Processing of financial aid awards for continuing students begins in late early June.
 All new students are formally notified of their financial aid awards in a letter sent to the home address via the US mail and the student's Pitt email.
 All revised awards will be sent to the student's Pitt email.
 All returning students will receive their award letters via their Pitt email.Once classes begin, all students are emailed their award letters to their Pitt email address.

 Once application processing begins, financial aid applications are reviewed weekly on a continuous basis.
 If you complete your financial aid application after July 1 and do not receive a financial aid award letter within three weeks of the date your application was complete, please contact our office.